MonishYarapathineni/aai590-capstone/README.md

   unstable between passes, which caps achievable performance
 - Problem text was excluded from model inputs to keep the sequential question uncontaminated; including it would likely raise the single-interaction baseline
-- Reported figures use initial hyperparameters, not a tuned configuration
 - No comparison against published knowledge-tracing systems

 ---